frederic-perez/AmE-dictionary/dictionary.md

 __broncobusting__
 __brood__ _n_
 __brooder house__
-__brooding__
-__brooding__
-__brooding__ _adj, n_ :five: When you're dwelling on something, you're brooding about it — this can be thoughtful or morbidly obsessed.
+__brooding__ _adj, n_ :seven: When you're dwelling on something, you're brooding about it — this can be thoughtful or morbidly obsessed.
 When you're brooding, you might be depressed about something you just can't stop thinking about—like the lead character in Hamlet.
 Brooding can also mean you're being extremely thoughtful, contemplative, meditative, musing, reflective, or ruminative — those are all good things.
 You have to look at the context to see if someone is brooding in a positive or negative way.
 This is also a word for what chickens and other egg-laying animals do: sitting on eggs to help them hatch.
 __brook__ _v_
 __broth__
 __brothers in arms__
-__brouhaha__
-__brouhaha__ :two::shit:
+__brouhaha__ :three::shit:
 __brownstones__ _n_
 __bruin__
 __bruited__